anushyakkutty/EmployeeSearch/README.md

 ### Steps to Run the application :
 1) Clone the repo
 2) Build using the following command : gradlew build
-3) Start the application using following command :docker compose up.
+3) Start the application using following command : docker compose up
-4)Alternatively, you can start the application in standalone mode using "java -jar build/libs/esearch-0.0.1-SNAPSHOT.jar"
+4) Alternatively, you can start the application in standalone mode using "java -jar build/libs/esearch-0.0.1-SNAPSHOT.jar"

 ### Sample Employee Tree Structure
           1